 Yes.
 The curriculum provides options for teaching your student using any form of coin as well as standard units of measurement like centimeters and meters.

-In what formats First Grade Math With Confidence available?
+In what formats is First Grade Math With Confidence sold?

-We will sell the curriculum in both paperback and PDF formats.
-Paperbacks will be available from our online store and from multiple booksellers.
+We sell the curriculum in both paperback and PDF formats.
+Paperbacks are available from our online store and from multiple booksellers.
 The PDF is available only from Well-Trained Mind Press.

 The paperback Student Workbook is printed in color.
-You can print the PDF in color or black-and-white if you prefer.
+You can print the PDF in color or black-and-white.

-The Instructor Guide will be available as an ebook from the ebook vendors (Kindle from Amazon, and so on).
-The Student Workbook will not be available as an ebook because the student has to write in the workbook.
+The Instructor Guide is available as an ebook from the ebook vendors (Kindle from Amazon, and so on).
+The Student Workbook is not available as an ebook because the student has to write in the workbook.